sy1019/EffiNet/README.md

 # EffiNet

-A PyTorch implementation of the 2020 paper --
+A PyTorch implementation of the 2020 paper
-Table of Contents
--	Installation
--	Datasets
--	Train
--	Evaluate
--	Performance
--	Future Work
--	Reference

 ## 1.Installation
 -	Install PyTorch by selecting your environment on the website and running the appropriate command.
 -	install numpy